 As involuntary interventions, codes and standards are effective at breaking down market barriers such as split incentives between building owners and tenants that are difficult to overcome through incentive and information programs.
 Minimum code requirements direct consumers’, builders’ and renovation contractors’ choices of materials and appliances to higher efficiency products and design practices, thereby reducing monthly energy bills to tenants.
 Regulations also improve equity in benefits from IOU customer investments in energy efficiency through rates.
 Through codes and standards, positive changes initiated through voluntary programs targeting early adopters are extended to all customers.
 Hard-to-reach groups that do not participate in voluntary offerings benefit through more ubiquitous codes and standards.

 In the development of Federal, Title 20, and Title 24 standards, early and regular industry outreach is essential to ensure that proposed C&S changes are effective, easily implemented, and not unduly burdensome.
-Industry opposition is the most significant barrier the SW C&S program faces to proposal adoption.
+Industry opposition is the most significant barrier the SW C&S Advocacy Program faces to proposal adoption.
 Several best practices have been developed to ensure that industry stakeholders are engaged constructively.
-The SW C&S Advocacy team:
+The SW C&S Advocacy Program team:

 Participates in working groups, committees, negotiations, and workshops where applicable to engage with industry outside of the formal rulemaking process,